Fees are subject to change by the Board of Regents of the University

 portion of any fee.
 Refunds for recalculated fees and 100 percent

-withdrawals will be mailed within approximately two weeks after the
+withdrawals will be released within approximately two weeks after the

 semester begins.
-All other refunds will be mailed within two weeks of
+All other refunds will be released within two weeks of

 withdrawal or adjustment to records.